lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 * **ECDSA**: public key MUST be encoded as an `ECPoint` as specified in section 2.2 of [RFC5480], with both compressed and uncompressed keys supported.
 For maximum interoperability, it is RECOMMENEDED to use uncompressed points.
 * **EdDSA**: MUST be encoded as per section 3.1 of [RFC8032].

-In the event that a composite implementation uses an underlying implementation of the traditional component that requires a different encoding, it is the responsibility of the composite implementation to perform the necessary transcoding.
-Even with fixed encodings for the traditional component, there may be slight differences in encoded size of the traditional component due to, for example, encoding rules that drop leading zeroes.
+Even with fixed encodings for the traditional component, there may be slight differences in size of the encoded value due to, for example, encoding rules that drop leading zeroes.
 See {{sec-sizetable}} for further discussion of encoded size of each composite algorithm.

+The deserialization routines described below do not check for well-formedness of the cryptographic material they are recovering.
+It is assumed that underlying cryptographic primitives will catch malformed values and raise an appropriate error.

 ## SerializePublicKey and DeserializePublicKey {#sec-serialize-pubkey}

-The serialization routine for keys simply concatenates the fixed-length public keys of the component signature algorithms, as defined below:
+The serialization routine for keys simply concatenates the public keys of the component signature algorithms, as defined below:

 ~~~
 Composite-ML-DSA.SerializePublicKey(mldsaPK, tradPK) -> bytes

-Explicit Input:
+Explicit Inputs:

   mldsaPK The ML-DSA public key, which is bytes.

   tradPK  The traditional public key in the appropriate
-           bytes-like encoding for the underlying component algorithm.
+          encoding for the underlying component algorithm.

 Implicit inputs: